Salim (film): Plot

-The plot continues 2 years after the incidents and events occurred in Naan.
-Karthik alias Dr. Mohammed Salim (Vijay Antony) is an honest doctor working in a private hospital in Chennai.
-He often goes out of his ways to help needy patients who visit him.
-His talent and nature earn him the wrath and jealousy of his colleagues.
-One day, he learns that someone is stalking him and finds it is his suitor Nisha (Aksha Pardasany).
-Salim goes directly to Nisha and gives his personal diary for her to learn more about him.
-This response from Salim impresses Nisha so much, and she falls in love with him.
+The plot continues two years after the incidents in Naan.
+Karthik, alias Mohammed Salim, a bright student from Ramanathapuram, is an honest doctor at a private hospital in Chennai.
+Now a good Samaritan, Salim often goes out of his way to help needy patients who visit him.
+His skill and nature earn him the wrath and jealousy of his colleagues.
+One day, he learns that someone is stalking him and finds it is his suitor Nisha.
+Salim goes directly to Nisha and gives her his personal diary so she can learn more about him.
+This response from Salim impresses Nisha so much that she falls in love with him.
 As their relationship progresses, Nisha learns that Salim has dedicated himself to his work, so much so that he fails to take care of her and spend time with her, thus creating a rift between them.
 To reconcile with Nisha, Salim plans to spend a whole day with her.
 They go to a movie theatre, and some goons tease Nisha, but Salim chooses to take Nisha and leave the place.
-Nisha gets offended by this and starts to ignore Salim and his phone calls.
+Nisha gets offended and starts to ignore Salim and his phone calls.

-Meanwhile, the hospital's managing director gives Salim a warning to stop refusing fees from patients as it affects the hospital's income.
-A few days later, Salim manages to convince Nisha, and they renew their relationship.
-Nisha asks Salim to go to a party with her, and he agrees.
-But when he is on the way, he sees a young girl, a gang-rape victim, who is hurt and bleeding on the road.
+Meanwhile, the hospital's managing director warns Salim to stop refusing fees from poor patients as it affects the hospital's income.
+A few days later, Salim reconciles with Nisha, and they renew their relationship.
+Nisha invites Salim to a party, and he accepts.
+But, on the way, Salim sees a young girl, a gang rape victim, who is hurt and bleeding on the road.
 He takes her to the hospital and misses the party.
 Nisha loses her temper and breaks up with him.